Solaia

 The 2009 Solaia is one of the clear standouts of the vintage.
 Freshly cut flowers, raspberries, spices, mint, and liquorice burst from the glass as this fabulous, viscerally thrilling wine shows off its pure class.
 Today the oak is a bit prominent, but that won’t be an issue by the time the wine is ready to drink.
 In one of my blind tastings, the 2009 Solaia was flat-out great.
 There is no shortage of pedigree here.
 The 2009 has calmed down a little from its youth, when it was a much more exuberant wine, and has now begun to close down in bottle.

 The 2007 Solaia saturates the palate with a heady array of super-ripe black cherries, plums, cassis, mocha, and sweet French oak.
-There is an exotic quality to the Solaia I find totally irresistible.
-Despite its considerable ripeness and opulence, the 2007 Solaia is never heavy, rather it impresses for its extraordinary finesse and balance.
+There is an exotic quality to the Solaia that is utterly irresistible.
+Despite its considerable ripeness and opulence, the 2007 Solaia is never heavy; instead, it impresses with its extraordinary finesse and balance.
 Minerals, graphite, and crushed rocks frame a long, seductive finish.
-This is a wonderful Solaia loaded with vintage and vineyard character.
+This is a wonderful Solaia, loaded with both vintage and vineyard character.
+The 2007 Solaia is composed of 75% Cabernet Sauvignon, 20% Sangiovese, and 5% Cabernet Franc, aged in 100% new oak.

-The estate’s 2006 Solaia is a big, powerful offering loaded with ripe blackberry jam, herbs, minerals, and French oak.
-Like all the 2006s from Antinori, the Solaia remains extraordinarily dense and primary.
+The estate’s 2006 Solaia is a big, powerful offering loaded with ripe blackberry jam, herbs, minerals and French oak.
+Like all of the 2006s from Antinori, the Solaia remains extraordinarily dense and primary.
 Readers will have to be patient with this wine and give it plenty of bottle age before the full range of its aromas and nuances blossom fully.
 Solaia is 75% Cabernet Sauvignon, 20% Sangiovese and 5% Cabernet Franc.

 The thrilling 2004 Solaia (75% Cabernet Sauvignon, 20% Sangiovese and 5% Cabernet Franc) is clearly one of the highlights of this great vintage.
 Endowed with massive amounts of concentration as well as structure, it is a big, powerful Solaia that does not sacrifice elegance or balance in its full-bodied personality.
 Packed with the essence of blackberries, chocolate, tar, smoke, cassis and menthol, this layered beauty exhibits great length and a persistent, warmly alcoholic finish.
-It has been stunning on the three occasions I have had it so far and is not to be missed.

-Toscane IGT
+Toscana IGT

 Marchesi Antinori